CHAMPION – HANSOM CAB, 61 HUMBESTONE GATE

 The Champion in the 1960s.
 To the left, public toilets.

 The 1950s and 1960s were perhaps the ‘Champs’ heyday.
 Work buses would pick up building workers from outside in the mornings and drop off in the evening.
 There could be twenty or thirty buses full of building workers, including many Irish navvies.
 The ‘Champ’ was one of the ‘Irish’ pubs in town and had quite a fierce reputation.
 Always busy, very often the only seat available was where ‘Jimmy Carey’ would be sitting, shouting and swearing at no one in particular: frightening sight for any unwary stranger entering, to be greeted with ‘You f*ck dog, You f*ck pig, I’ll strike you.’
 Poor Jimmy was mentally unstable and could often see the ‘little people’ Everyone men gave him a wide berth when he was off on one, which was unfortunately all too often.
+1956 Joseph Tully after being turned out for being D & D broke down the door trying to regain entry injuring landlords wife, Tully claimed he couldn’t remember anything, he was fined and also to pay for the door damage.
+1958 Patrick Rooney was fined £20 for hitting a women with a bottle causing GBH during a ‘cuffule’ where bottles were being thrown.
 An incident 1959 frank Duffy was charged with ABH and sent to the Quarter Sessions for slashing a man and women across the face, Frank Lundy landlord saw the women in the bar holding her face with blood oozing, he went outside saw Duffy holding another man pressed against the wall, he too had been slashed.
 The landlord called the police.
+1963 the local newspaper reported ‘a bit of a shambles in the Champion with about eight blokes going at it’

 Looking down Humberstone Gate towards Clock Tower, the Champion immediate left with M&B sign c1968